-- In a large skillet, heat 2 tbsp olive oil and 3 cloves minced garlic over medium high heat.
+- In a large skillet, heat 2 tablespoon olive oil and 3 cloves minced garlic over medium high heat.
 Add noodles and stir until coated.
 Cook for 10-15 minutes, or until noodles are tender, stirring occasionally.

-- In a separate medium skillet, heat 2 tbsp butter and 3 cloves garlic over medium high heat.
+- In a separate medium skillet, heat 2 tablespoon butter and 3 cloves garlic over medium high heat.
 Add the shrimp.
 Cook for 5 to 7 minutes or until shrimp are fully cooked, flipping over halfway through.
 Add shrimp to butternut squash noodles.
 Remove both skillets from heat.

 - You will know the shrimp are cooked when the flesh is slightly white in color, without any grey remaining.

 - Other seasoning ideas: dill, red pepper flakes, red wine vinegar.
 You can also substitute sweet potato noodles.

 - Leftovers can be stored in an airtight container in the fridge for up to 3 days and reheated in the microwave.